sambit2/sambit2.github.io/currentnews.md

 </script>

 ## Recent News
+- **[Mar 2022]** An experience of a lifetime when you end something significant!
+PhD done :) Successully passed my PhD defence on 11th March 2022!
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">An experience of a lifetime when you end something significant!
+PhD done :)<br><br>Thank you everyone, thanks to my supervisors and the committee for this awesome experience!
+Especially, my supervisors made this time period a memorable one which will be etched in my memory forever. <a href="https://t.co/WN83mwUhAF">pic.twitter.com/WN83mwUhAF</a></p>&mdash; Sambit Praharaj, PhD (@SambitPhD) <a href="https://twitter.com/SambitPhD/status/1502590667729641475?ref_src=twsrc%5Etfw">March 12, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 - **[Mar 2022]** Excited to say that my public PhD defence will be streamed live sharp at 13:30 CET or 18:00 IST on 11th March 2022!
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Excited to say that my public PhD defence will be streamed live sharp at 13:30 CET or 18:00 IST on 11th March 2022!<br><br>Check the livestream link in the first comment! <a href="https://t.co/jDUCjW2JYA">pic.twitter.com/jDUCjW2JYA</a></p>&mdash; Sambit Praharaj (@SambitPhD) <a href="https://twitter.com/SambitPhD/status/1501846764600664065?ref_src=twsrc%5Etfw">March 10, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 - **[Feb 2022]** First batch of my PhD thesis (dissertation) hardcover copies arrived now!
 Almost walking on a dream!